Josh Allen throws 4 TD passes, runs for score, Bills rout division rival Dolphins 48-20

-A week after the Dolphins had one of the most impressive offensive performances in NFL history in a 70-20 win over Denver, Buffalo (3-1) showed Miami (3-1) a thing or two about efficient offense, scoring on eight of its first nine possessions while taking over first place in the AFC East.
+Josh Allen threw four touchdown passes and added another rushing as the Bills served a reminder they know a thing or wo about offense — and defense for that matter — after spending much of the week hearing about the Dolphins producing one of the most impressive offensive performances in NFL history in a 70-20 win over Denver.

-Stefon Diggs caught three touchdowns and finished with six receptions for 120 yards.
-Allen went 21 of 25 for 320 yards and had his 10th game with four passing TDs.
+“We’re just trying to wake everybody up and make people talk,” defensive tackle Ed Oliver said.
+“We want everybody to know that this defense is for real.
+And we got special guys.”

-Miami moved the ball reasonably well, finishing with 393 yards of offense, but the Bills forced two turnovers and sacked quarterback Tua Tagovailoa four times.
+Although the Dolphins finished with 393 yards of offense, Buffalo held Miami to 3 of 10 on third down and 0 for 3 on fourth down.
+The Bills also forced two turnovers and sacked Tua Tagovailoa four times.
+The Dolphins had allowed just one sack in their first three games.

 The Bills suffered one major setback when cornerback Tre’Davious White was carted off in the third quarter with what the team said was an Achilles tendon injury.
 White pulled up while covering Tyreek Hill and was unable to put any weight on his right leg.